atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/using-alter-in-postgresql.md

 ---
-section: extras
 title: Using ALTER in PostgreSQL
 meta_title: Using ALTER in PostgreSQL
 description: This article outlines the different potential uses of the "ALTER" command in PSQL
+section: extras
 number:
 authors:
 - author: _people/matthew-layne.md
 reviewers:
 - reviewer: _people/matt.md
 - reviewer: _people/blake.md
-feedback_doc_url: ''
-image: ''
+image:
+img_border_on_default: false
 is_featured: false
-img_border_on_default: false
 published: false

 ---